open-telemetry/opentelemetry-dotnet/netstandard.md

 That said, the OpenTelemetry .NET project offers a number of packages that have not yet had a stable release.
-We will be removing .NET Standard builds from the following packages ing the next minor release:
+We will be removing .NET Standard builds from the following packages in the next minor release:

 * `OpenTelemetry.Exporter.Prometheus.AspNetCore`
 * `OpenTelemetry.Exporter.Prometheus.HttpListener`